SemraAb/numberGuessGame/README.md

-# Number Guessing Game between you and computer
+# Number Guessing Game between you and computer!
-##
-You can see my game here [Game](https://semraab.github.io/iatcExerciseOne/).
+You can see my game here [Game]https://semraab.github.io/numberGuessGame/).